 Happiness and meaning while connected, don’t seem to be the same thing.
 We can imagine a paradigmatic meaningful life that is unhappy and vice versa.
 For example, one might seek truth, do good things, or produce beauty—paradigms of meaningful lives—and still be unhappy.
 Or one might have health, wealth, friends, and knowledge—things associated with happy lives—and yet live a meaningless life, say because individual or universal death undermine meaning.
 We could be happy but think our lives ultimately meaningless.

-As for happiness, many people mistakenly think that happiness is a fleeting feeling pursued for its own sake, when instead it’s often a by-product of meaningful activities like helping others, seeking knowledge, creating beauty, becoming wise, or working for justice.
+As for happiness, many people mistakenly think that happiness is a fleeting feeling pursued for its own sake, when instead, to reiterate, it’s often a byproduct of meaningful activities like helping others, seeking knowledge, creating beauty, becoming wise, or working for justice.
 Nonetheless, happiness may be determined more by our happiness set point, the average level of happiness set by our neurobiology and basic temperament, rather than by achievement or level of engagement.

-Of course, we can’t be sure that an individual life or the whole universe is objectively meaningful, but we can still derive subjective meaning by engaging in the worthwhile activities.
+Of course, we can’t be sure that an individual life or the whole universe is objectively meaningful, but we can still derive subjective meaning by engaging in worthwhile activities.
 And such meaningful lives are generally satisfying and happy.
 As the philosopher James Rachels put it: